A polynomial dimension-dependence analysis of Bramble--Pasciak--Xu preconditioners: Introduction

 \section{Introduction}

-The main purpose of this paper is to show that the Bramble--Pasciak--Xu (BPX) preconditioners~\cite{BPX:1990,Xu:1989} admit condition numbers whose dependence on the spatial dimension is only polynomial, under a suitable geometric assumption on the underlying triangulations.
-While BPX preconditioners and their variants have been widely applied to two- and three-dimensional problems arising in computational mechanics and other applications (see, e.g.,~\cite{BNWX:2023,BHKS:2013,LX:2016,Xu:1996}), to the best of our knowledge there has been no investigation of their behavior in high-dimensional regimes, in particular how their conditioning depends on the dimension.
+The main purpose of this paper is to show that the Bramble--Pasciak--Xu (BPX) preconditioners~\cite{BPX:1990,Xu:1989} admit condition numbers whose dependence on the spatial dimension is only polynomial, under suitable geometric assumptions on the underlying triangulations.
+While BPX preconditioners and their variants have been widely applied to two- and three-dimensional problems arising in computational mechanics and other applications (see, e.g.,~\cite{BNWX:2023,BHKS:2013,LX:2016,Xu:1996}), there appear to be very few works addressing multilevel preconditioning in high-dimensional regimes.
+A relevant contribution is Griebel--H\"ullmann~\cite{GH:2014}, where a tailored multilevel preconditioner was studied for full and sparse tensor-product rectangular grids in higher dimensions.
 Such an analysis has recently become especially relevant due to advances in quantum algorithms for the numerical solution of partial differential equations (PDEs)~\cite{DP:2025,JLMY:2025}.

 BPX preconditioners were first proposed in~\cite{BPX:1990,Xu:1989} as a result of efforts to parallelize multilevel iterative methods for the numerical solution of PDEs, and they are now regarded as one of the major multigrid approaches for solving large-scale algebraic systems arising from numerical PDEs.
 Within the framework of subspace correction methods~\cite{Xu:1992,XZ:2002}, BPX preconditioners can be viewed as parallel subspace correction methods based on a multilevel space decomposition.
-BPX preconditioners have also motivated important theoretical developments in multilevel iterative methods, including the multilevel norm equivalence theorem~\cite{BY:1993,DK:1992,Oswald:1990}, which implies that the condition number of the BPX preconditioner is independent of the mesh size and the number of levels, and has since become a foundation for the design and analysis of many modern multilevel algorithms.
+BPX preconditioners have also motivated important theoretical developments in multilevel iterative methods, including the multilevel norm equivalence theorem~\cite{BY:1993,DK:1992,Oswald:1990,XQ:1994}, which implies that the condition number of the BPX preconditioner is independent of the mesh size and the number of levels, and has since become a foundation for the design and analysis of many modern multilevel algorithms.